Cedric-F/SkyUI/README.md

 * lib/* - intermediate-stage commonjs build artifacts
 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

-### Build options

-- gulp clean - TODO
-- gulp test - TODO
-- gulp serve - TODO
-- gulp bundle - TODO
-- gulp package-solution - TODO

-## Disclaimer

-Most of the tools mentioned and used in the development of this plugin are the property of Microsoft, not mine.